avimehenwal/python.avimehenwal/docs/Tutorials/02_regex.md

 The question mark character, ?, matches either once or zero times; you can think of it as marking something as being optional.
 For example, home-?brew matches either 'homebrew' or 'home-brew'.

-## :footprints: Metacharacters and Metacharacter Classes
+## :footprints: Meta-characters and Meta-character Classes

 > Remember in duality

-Metacharacters
+Meta-characters

 * `.`, `?`, `*`
 * `^`, `$`
 * `[...]`, `(...)`, `{...}`
 * `(?:...)`, `(?=...)`, `(?!...)`, `(?<=...)`, `(?<!...)`, `(?P<name>...)`, `(?P=name...)`

-Metacharacter Classes
+Meta-character Classes

 * `\w`, `\W`
 * `\d`, `\D`